 How to read the spins

 So, most of the ping pong trainers say that the first step to read spin is, you must look at the contact of the paddle of your opponent.
 But I think if you keep looking at the paddle while your opponent doing a serve.
 You would not clearly understand which spin it is going to be.
-Because looking at the paddle, seeing the act of the ball, defining the spin, and making a decision are more time consuming than a ball’s speed.
+Because looking at the paddle, seeing the act of the ball, defining the spin, and making a decision is more time consuming than a ball’s speed.
 Doing all of these kinds of stuff, in the meantime, the ball will pass away from your table.

 In my opinion, understanding the acts of the ball is the easiest way to read spin.